4amVim/dotFiles/README.md

 # Hello there!

 These are my humble dotfiles.
-They should probably work on anything running macOS, Arch or Windows.

-For now, they're geared towards `LaTeX` and `Python`.
+They work across major OSes, and are geared towards `Python`,`LaTeX and `Julia` in that order.

-If they are of any use to you, please smile before you go to bed next time.
+If they are of any use to you, remember to smile!